fermoya/cocoapods-catalyst-support/README.md

 ######  YOUR TARGETS  ######

 target 'My target' do
   use_frameworks!

   # Install your pods
   pod 'FBSDKCoreKit'
-  pod 'Crashlytics'
+  pod 'Firebase/Crashlytics'
   ...
 end

-# 2. Define which libraries should be configured
+# 2. Define which libraries should be excluded for macCatalyst
 def catalyst_unsupported_pods
   [
-    "Crashlytics", "Fabric", "Firebase/Analytics"
+    "Firebase/Crashlytics",
+    "Firebase/Analytics",
+    "Branch",
-    "Branch", "FBSDKCoreKit", "ZendeskChatSDK",
+    "FBSDKCoreKit",
-    ... # more libraries
+    ...
   ]
 end

+# 3. Run the script
 post_install do |installer|
   installer.configure_support_catalyst
 end